This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Palo Alto Networks PAN-OS device:

 - The TSCM reports problems applying policies or uploading logs to the ThreatSTOP Portal, providing more visibility into potentials system or network problems.

-The current version of TSCM is compatible with all PAN-OS devices running PAN-OS version 6.x and 7.x.
-Support for the new 8.0 version is in development.
+The current version of TSCM is compatible with all PAN-OS devices running PAN-OS version 6.x, 7.x, 8.x (8.0 and 8.1 as of this writing).

 Virtual Systems (VSYS) are supported